Small Business Development

 • Foster relationships with key lawmakers to educate them on the benefits of manufactured housing.

-• Support homeowners in ROCs who wish to tell their stories directly to their representatives.
+• Support homeowners in resident-owned communities (ROCs) who wish to tell their stories directly to their representatives.

 • Collaborate with other advocacy groups to support additional efforts to increase access to affordable housing options.